Howquez/mvfw/R/README.md

     priveporter, philipp_plein, ElieSaabWorld, HoganBrand, IOCNFTs,
     dundaslondon

-[^3]: Note to myself: create table, if two dimensions are really
-    required.

-[^4]: I limit this figure to users that received at least one but less
+[^3]: I limit this figure to users that received at least one but less
     than 1000 likes.